Alfred Adler: Adler's approach to personality

-In one of his earliest and most famous publications, "Study of Organ Inferiority and Its Psychical Compensation," Adler outlined the basics for what would be the beginning foundation of his personality theory.
+In one of his earliest and most famous publications, Study of Organ Inferiority and Its Psychical Compensation, Adler outlined the basics for what would be the beginning foundation of his personality theory.
 The article focuses mainly on the topics of organ inferiority and compensation.
 Organ inferiority is when one organ, or portion of the body, is weaker than the rest.
-Adler postulated that the body's other organs would work together in order to compensate for the weakness of this "inferior" organ.
+Adler postulated that the body's other organs would work together to compensate for the weakness of this "inferior" organ.
 When compensation occurs, other areas of the body make up for the function lacking in the inferior portion.
-In some cases, the weakness may be overcompensated transforming it into a strength.
+In some cases, the weakness may be overcompensated, transforming it into a strength.
 An example would be an individual with a weak leg becoming a great runner later on.
-As his theory progressed, the idea of organ inferiority was replaced with feelings of inferiority instead.
-As Adler's theory progressed, he continued evolving his theory and key ideas.
+As his theory progressed, the idea of organ inferiority was replaced with feelings of inferiority instead and he continued evolving this theory and its key ideas.

-Adler's book, Über den nervösen Charakter (The Neurotic Character) defines his earlier key ideas.
+Adler's book, Über den nervösen Charakter (The Neurotic Character), defines his earlier key ideas.
 He argued that human personality could be explained teleologically: parts of the individual's unconscious self ideally work to convert feelings of inferiority to superiority (or rather completeness).
 The desires of the self ideal were countered by social and ethical demands.
-If the corrective factors were disregarded and the individual overcompensated, then an inferiority complex would occur, fostering the danger of the individual becoming egocentric, power-hungry and aggressive or worse.
+If the corrective factors were disregarded and the individual overcompensated, then an inferiority complex would occur, fostering the danger of the individual becoming egocentric, power-hungry and aggressive, or worse.

 Common therapeutic tools include the use of humor, historical instances, and paradoxical injunctions.

 Psychodynamics and teleology

 Adler maintained that human psychology is psychodynamic in nature.
 Unlike Freud's metapsychology that emphasizes instinctual demands, human psychology is guided by goals and fueled by a yet unknown creative force.
 Like Freud's instincts, Adler's fictive goals are largely unconscious.
 These goals have a "teleological" function.
 Constructivist Adlerians, influenced by neo-Kantian and Nietzschean ideas, view these "teleological" goals as "fictions" in the sense that Hans Vaihinger spoke of (fictio).
-Usually there is a fictional final goal which can be deciphered alongside of innumerable sub-goals.
+Usually, there is a fictional final goal which can be deciphered alongside of innumerable sub-goals.
 The inferiority/superiority dynamic is constantly at work through various forms of compensation and overcompensation.
 For example, in anorexia nervosa the fictive final goal is to "be perfectly thin" (overcompensation on the basis of a feeling of inferiority).
 Hence, the fictive final goal can serve a persecutory function that is ever-present in subjectivity (though its trace springs are usually unconscious).
 The end goal of being "thin" is fictive, however, since it can never be subjectively achieved.

 Teleology serves another vital function for Adlerians.
-Chilon's "hora telos" ("see the end, consider the consequences") provides for both healthy and maladaptive psychodynamics.
+Chilon of Sparta's "hora telos" ("see the end, consider the consequences") provides for both healthy and maladaptive psychodynamics.
 Here we also find Adler's emphasis on personal responsibility in mentally healthy subjects who seek their own and the social good.